 The central tablet, representing in relief 'The Marriage of Cupid and Psyche', a composition made famous by the so-called 'Marlborough Gem'.
-Flanking the central tablet are the classical bucrania that adorn the frieze, the winged heads of Mercury serve as corner blocks above the jambs.
+Flanking the central tablet are the grotesque masks that adorn the frieze, the heads of Medusa serve as corner blocks above the jambs.